YohannParis/jmap-blog/README.md

 1. Send a post to your email account (with JMAP support)
 2. The app fetches emails from a designated mailbox
 3. Each post is processed and stored in a `posts.json` file
-4. A static site is generated with a clean, typography-focused design
+4. A static site is generated with [JS port of the .kit language](https://codekitapp.com/help/kit/)
 5. An RSS feed is created at `/rss.xml` for easy subscription

 ## Project Structure